-EXAM CHECKLIST

-- ✓ Check for proper type and quantity. - ✓ Each device stowed to be immediately available. - ✓ CG approved, and in serviceable condition. - ✓ Retro reflective tape bands every 90° and on both sides. - ✓ Marked with vessel's name and line attached. - Excess RLBs should be maintained and in serviceable condition, marked "For Training Only" or removed from vessel.
+EXAM CHECKLIST Check for proper type and quantity.
+Each device stowed to be immediately available.
+CG approved, and in serviceable condition. ► Retro reflective tape, 2" wide bands evenly spaced on both sides.
+Marked with vessel's name.
+Line is attached and meets recommended specifications. ► Electric Distress Lights on ring life buoys are not required and are considered excess equipment.
+Excess ring life buoys should be maintained and in serviceable condition, marked "For Training Only", or removed from the vessel.